No Column Title – 2706

 Operating our business in a responsible way, Wise & Co has upgraded our existing office space.
 We are currently investing in new technology that encompasses greater cloud capabilities, which will further improve our working practices and minimise our overall carbon footprint.

 Whist we uphold these practices at Wise & Co, we try to ensure that we use suppliers with the same CSR values.
 In particular those who show the environment the same degree of respect.

-As a “people business” we have a responsibility to our staff, our clients, our local community, our suppliers and other stakeholders.
-We have a high proportion of local clients and hence our commitment to the community where we live and work ranks very highly.
-We have a duty to “give back” and we do this by supporting local causes and getting involved with charitable events.
+As a people business we have a responsibility to our staff, clients, local community, suppliers and other stakeholders.
+We have a high proportion of local clients, hence our commitment to the community where we live and work, ranks very highly.
+We have a duty to ‘give back’ and we do this by supporting local causes and getting involved with charitable events.

-We also encourage all our staff to get involved with a charity – whether it’s through Wise & Co or it’s one of their own choosing.
+We also encourage all our staff to get involved with a charity – whether it’s through Wise & Co or one of their own choosing.
 Every year we support young people by providing them with work experience placements and by giving them practical careers advice.